New Orleans, Louisiana

 In 2016, Irving received the New Orleans Federal Bar Association’s Jack Martzell Professionalism Award.
 For the past nineteen years, Irving has been listed in The Best Lawyers in America, published by Woodward/White.
 In 2009, he was named “New Orleans Best Lawyers’ Personal Injury Litigator of the Year” and he was selected as “Best Lawyers’ 2016 New Orleans Plaintiffs Personal Injury Litigation Lawyer of the Year.”
 Since 2006, Irving has been listed in Louisiana Super Lawyers, as published by Law and Politics, and in the 2010 and 2011 publications he was listed as one of “The Top 50″ lawyers in Louisiana.
 From 2016 – 2018, he also was recognized as one of Louisiana Super Lawyers’ “Top 50” lawyers in both New Orleans and Louisiana.
 Irving was named to New Orleans CityBusiness’ 2012 Leadership in Law class which honors attorneys who have achieved success in their law practice and have made positive contributions to the greater community.

-Irving is a fellow of the American College of Trial Lawyers, in which he served on the Louisiana State Committee from 2007-2012, the American Bar Foundation, and the Louisiana Bar Foundation, in which he serves on the Greater Orleans Community Partnership Panel.
+Irving is a fellow of the American College of Trial Lawyers, in which he served on the Louisiana State Committee from 2007-2012, the American Bar Foundation, and the Louisiana Bar Foundation, in which he served on the Greater Orleans Community Partnership Panel.
 He is a member of the American Bar Association and previously served as a Vice–Chair of the Admiralty and Maritime Law Committee, Tort and Insurance Practice Section.
-Irving is also a member of the Maritime Law Association of the United States, in which he has Proctor Status, the Southeastern Admiralty Law Institute, the Federal Bar Association, in which he served in 2019 as Chair of the Admiralty Law Committee, the American Association for Justice, and the Louisiana Association for Justice.
+Irving is also a member of the Maritime Law Association of the United States, in which he has Proctor Status, the Federal Bar Association, in which he served in 2019 as Chair of the Admiralty Law Committee, the American Association for Justice, and the Louisiana Association for Justice.
 For over twenty-five years he was a member of the Tulane Law School American Inn of Court, in which he served as President from 2006 – 2008.
-Irving served in the Louisiana State Bar Association’s House of Delegates from 1997-2021, and he has been a member of the LSBA Ethics Advisory Service Committee for the past seventeen years.
+Irving served in the Louisiana State Bar Association’s House of Delegates from 1997-2021, and he has long been a member of the LSBA Ethics Advisory Service Committee.
 Irving is a member of the New Orleans Bar Association, in which he served as Chair of the Products Liability Committee in 2014 and 2015.
 From 2010- 2019, he was a member of the Planning and Program Committees of the Tulane Admiralty Law Institute, and he continues to serve on the Institute’s National Advisory Board.

 Irving’s civic activities have included serving on the Board of Directors of Make–A–Wish Foundation of Louisiana, of which he was President from 2005–2006, and on the Board of Directors and as President of the Audubon Area Zoning Association.
-He was a member of the Board of Directors of Louisiana Appleseed from 2011 – 2019, and served as its President in 2016 and 2017, and he now is an emeritus board member of that organization.
-Irving also serves on the Advisory Board of the South Central Regional Office of the Anti-Defamation League (ADL), of which he was Chair from June 2020 – May 2022, and he was a member of ADL’s National Commission and Civil Rights Committee.
-He was a member of the Isidore Newman School Board of Governors from 1997 – 2014, and he was the Board Chair from 2007 – 2010.
+He was a member of the Board of Directors of Louisiana Appleseed from 2011 – 2019, and served as its President in 2016 and 2017, and he now is an Emeritus Board Member of that organization.
+Irving also serves on the Advisory Board of the South Central Regional Office of the Anti-Defamation League (ADL), of which he was Chair from June 2020 – May 2022, and he is a member of ADL’s National Commission.
+He recently began serving on the Board of Directors of the Louisiana Center for Children’s Rights.
+Irving was a member of the Isidore Newman School Board of Governors from 1997 – 2014, and he was the Board Chair from 2007 – 2010.